alphagov/govuk_migration_plan_public/3_synchronise_data.md

 * https://deploy.jenkins/job/Copy_Data_to_P1_Production/

-### Ensure that the following sections completed without errors:
+### Ensure that the following jobs complete without errors:

 * Copy of MySQL databases for Backend Applications
 * Copy of Mongo databases for Backend Applications